yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ 💐 Glad I Know
 Find your information here: [https://gladiknow.com/](https://gladiknow.com/).
 Follow these instructions to remove your data: [https://gladiknow.com/opt-out](https://gladiknow.com/opt-out).
 You can remove your information without downloading your free report, and email [support@gladiknow.com](mailto:support@gladiknow.com) for assistance.

-### Homemetry
+### HudwayGlass
-Look for your home address here: [https://homemetry.com/](https://homemetry.com/).
+Look for your home address here: [https://hudwayglass.com](https://hudwayglass.com/).
 If your name is listed alongside your address, click on the “information control” link.
 Opt out of applicable phone numbers and names.
 There's a limit per each opt out and each email you use to opt out.
 You will need to click the verification link they email you to finalize the opt out.

 ### IDTrue
 Find your information and out here: [https://www.idtrue.com/optout/](https://www.idtrue.com/optout/)